tithi021/IonicApp/README.md

 		3. Install cordova
 				npm install cordova -g

 		With those two installations complete we are now ready to start using Ionic

+	# Starting a new project

+		1. With ionic installed it's time to create our first project. we'll use the ionic start command ionic start [appName] [template]
+		2. Here's an example of creating a project called firstIonicApp using the blank starter template ionic start firstIonicApp blank

+		And you can see the firstIonicApp folder in your local directory.